jonasrosland/cv/content/home/about.md

   - https://sonobuoy.io
   - https://octant.dev
 - Organizing and facilitating community meetings for open source projects on a regular cadence
+- Leading community efforts within the Kubernetes community to onboard new contributors en masse through his part of the leadership team for the Kubernetes Contributor Summit.
   - Kubernetes Contributor Summit Lead at KubeCon Barcelona 2019
   - Kubernetes Contributor Summit Marketing Lead at KubeCon San Diego 2019

 ---